If, Else, and Elif Statements

 You can also introduce new “if” statements when you use an “else”.
 These are called "else if" statements, which we write as

-statements, as shown below.if x == 5: print("x is equal to 5") elif x == 6: print("x is equal to 6") elif x == 7: print("x is equal to 7") else: print("x is not equal to 5, 6, or 7")
+elif.
+You can have multiple elif statements after an if statement, and you can also have a final else statement after all the elif statements, as shown below.if x == 5: print("x is equal to 5") elif x == 6: print("x is equal to 6") elif x == 7: print("x is equal to 7") else: print("x is not equal to 5, 6, or 7")

 Indentation matters in Python!
 Indentation is useful to programmers so we can see the structure and hierarchy of the code.
 If you don't indent properly, your program might not run, or it might run incorrectly.
 In the case of if statements, whatever is inside the

-block must be indented accordingly.Remember: you can use an
+if block, elif block, or else block must be indented accordingly.Remember: you can use an

 Copyright © 2021 Code 4 Tomorrow.
 All rights reserved.